public-release-hash/USDT-Fashing-App-/README.md

-For more information or support please contact us on via telegram https://t.me/FLASHUSDT_site
+For more information or support contact us on via telegram https://t.me/FLASHUSDT_site

 ---